jonnew/Oat/README.md

       and retreiving objects in shared memory, it might be more natural to have shared objects whose copy/move constructor and assignement operator automatically implement all synchronization steps.
+- [ ] Something is wrong with sample synchronization
+    - When working with Jennie's data, we found that position samples were being recorded multiple times - they had the same sample number and position info.
+Seems to be very intermittent, but points to a serious issue with sample synchronization.
+It seems likely this occurring in the recorder component due to its mulitthreaded implementation.